JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 <td>

-Provide a new\-line separated list of additional commandline parameters to pass to dotCover.exe
+Provide a new-line separated list of additional commandline parameters to pass to `dotCover.exe`.

 </td></tr></table>